sweet-delights/hybrid-platforms-conductor/README.md

 # Get the list of hostnames in a list
 hosts = nodes_handler.known_hostnames

-# Get the IP or hostname of node23hst-nn2
+# Get the IP or hostname of node23hst-nn2, along with eventual gateway and gateway's user to be used to connect to it
-ip = nodes_handler.connection_for 'node23hst-nn2'
+ip, gateway, gateway_user = nodes_handler.connection_for 'node23hst-nn2'

 # Get the node metadata of node23hst-nn2, as a JSON Hash object
 conf = nodes_handler.metadata_for 'node23hst-nn2'